wollmancsp/babysitter-front-end/README.md

 --Note: Still need to add auto refreshes to recieve exterior messages & Fix Chat Box Selections.

 Angular v0.9.3.1:
--User Registration functionality added
+-Transaction Registration functionality added
 -Admin Page pulls users from DB
---Still needs to enable user deletion & promotion to admin -User object can be passed around website, implemented in user profile & navbar so far -Find a babysitter partial template added.
+--Still needs to enable user deletion & promotion to admin -Transaction object can be passed around website, implemented in user profile & navbar so far -Find a babysitter partial template added.

 Angular v0.9.3.2:
 -Fixed Messaging so it displays everything correctly, as well as refreshes/updates chat.
---TODO: Start chat (Via another User's Profile)
+--TODO: Start chat (Via another Transaction's Profile)
 --TODO: Fix Subscription Overload causing Backend shutdown.

+Angular v0.9.4:
+-Added Transactions:
+--Starting a transaction via visiting someone else's profile --Filling out transaction data and successfully submitting --Added your list of transactions in the settings page --Able to accept/decline only [pending transactions, date set in the future, that you are working (sitting)]
+---Need to be able to refresh page and see transaction updates.

 # TestAngApp